 (OK ï¿½ I admit there’s no way to show CAM photosynthesis.
 But I wanted to include this cool and unusual succulent adaptation.
 So I chose one of the very few stable monstrose succulents ï¿½ a Crassula ovata ‘Hobbit’.
 Isn’t he cute?
 Don’t worry ï¿½ more visible weirdness to follow!)

 Lithops ï¿½ Cannibal (?)
 Mimicry Plants

 Lithops are one of the most unusual succulents to be found on the planet.
 Everything about this little gem represents an adaptation to the incredibly harsh condition in their native habitat.
 The plant forms just two leaves, with shape, coloring and markings to mimic the stones in its specific region.
 This highly effective mimicry cuts down on thirsty animals eating the plants.
-Like the baby toes above, Lithops form leaf windows, allowing them to photosynthesize below the surface of the soil.
+Like the baby toes above, Lithops form Leaf windows are translucent structures on the outside of ...
+More, allowing them to photosynthesize below the surface of the soil.
 Even expert botanists struggle to locate lithops in the wild.
 Further, when a pair of new leaves develop, they cannibalize the mature leaves of the plant!
 These thrifty little souls resorb and reuse the stored nutrients and moisture of the mature leaves they replace.
 How’s that for an unusual adaptation?

 Unusual Succulent Adaptation – or Cousin Itt?